 For marketing teams, this is the first step toward nurturing leads.
 Building a quality email list means you're building a large source of contacts, who show they're interested in your products or brand, to reach out to and connect with.

 Should I Buy Email Lists?

-- Email providers penalize for it.
+- Email providers may penalize you for it.

-- Response rates are impacted negatively.
+- Response rates are negatively impacted.